svkazakov/ra-visualizer/README.md

 ## Dependencies
 * TeX Live <br>
   (`sudo apt install texlive`)
+* bwa

 Python packages:
 * pyx
 * pysam

 <b>NB.</b> Python package `pysam` is working only for Linux OS, but for Windows users there are several ways
-to make everything work.
+how to make everything work.
 One of them is described in the next section.

 ## For Windows
 Install Linux (for example, Ubuntu 22.04.2 LTS) with WSL for Windows (you can use any instruction on Web